Contribute¶

 The

-file, to include the package in the workflow.Under
+.github/workflows/update_version.ymlfile, to include the package in the workflow.Under

-and under stepUpdate version in pyproject.toml
+packageand under stepUpdate version in pyproject.toml. -

 The docs by creating a new directory with a

-.To enable code detection, also add the package directory under
+quickstart.mdand aref.md(and optionally more) and add them to the nav inside themkdocs.yml.To enable code detection, also add the package directory under

 The Readme of the package